-CIPO announces the date of the examination about five months prior to the exam and as per paragraph 18 (b) of the Trade-marks Regulations, provides a two-month period for candidates to submit applications to write the examination.
+CIPO announces the date of the examination about five months prior to the exam and provides a two-month period for candidates to submit applications to write the examination.

 Candidates must provide their own pen with which to write the examination.

-Candidates are given a two-week period within which to request their examination materials (questions, answer papers, answer guides, marks), and have one month from the date on which examination materials are sent to request a review of their marks.
+Candidates are given a two-week period from the date that appears on the result letters to request their examination materials (examination, answer book, marking guide and marking sheet), and have one month from the date on which examination materials are sent to request a review of their marks.

-Reviews are completed and the results are communicated to candidates about two months after the deadline to submit requests for review.
+The results of the review are communicated to candidates about two months after the deadline to submit requests for review.

-The only aids permitted are the copies of the Trade-marks Act and Trade-mark Regulations provided by CIPO and an unmarked dictionary (English or French or French/English).
+- The only aids permitted are copies of the Trademarks Act and Trademark Regulations provided by CIPO and an unmarked dictionary (English or French or French/English).